-So, it wasn't a surprise the next morning to awake to the news that the Tiwi Islands had banned tourists due to fears over COVID-19.
+So, on Saturday, it wasn't a surprise to wake to the news that the Tiwi Islands had banned tourists due to fears over COVID-19.
 I had travelled 3000 kilometres from Sydney to Darwin.
 But I couldn't fly the extra 100 kilometres to attend the footy final.

-Of course, I was disappointed, but I was also determined to be philosophical about it.
-I still watched the Ranku Eagles (and my nephew!) win the grand final, via live-stream on my laptop in my hotel room.
+Of course, I was disappointed, but I was determined to be philosophical about it.
+And I still watched the Ranku Eagles (and my nephew!) win the grand final via live-stream on my laptop in my hotel room.

 And, with unplanned time on my hands, I did a little sightseeing in Darwin and further afield.
 And, with none of the interruptions of home life, I did a lot of writing on the hotel balcony.

-Outside, it was hot and humid and felt like working in a steam room until afternoon thunderstorms broke and cooled things down.
+It was hot and humid outside and felt like working in a steam room until afternoon thunderstorms broke and cooled things down.
 But I preferred sweating over my laptop on the balcony, Hemingway-esque, to writing in my air-conditioned hotel room.